 Typical look of an Abacus

-Typically made to look like a counting device, the Abacus is made from hardwood and comes in a variety of sizes.
-A series of vertical rods containing the different number of beads is placed within this frame.
+Abacus is like a counting device.
+It is made from hardwood and comes in a variety of sizes.
+A series of vertical rods containing the different number of beads are placed within this frame.
 The beads are able to glide along the vertical rods freely.
-There is also a horizontal rod which divides the Abacus into the upper short portion or the upper deck and the lower larger portion or the lower deck.
-In order to make it ready for use, the Abacus is placed flat on a table and the beads of both the decks are moved away from the horizontal bar.
+There is also a horizontal rod, which divides the it into the upper short portion or the upper deck and the lower larger portion or the lower deck.
+In order to make it ready for use, It is placed flat on a table and the beads of both the decks are moved away from the horizontal bar.

 Counting using the Abacus

 The beads present on both the upper and lower decks have value.
 Each bead on the lower deck is valued at 1 individually while those on the upper deck are valued at 5 individually.
 In order to count the beads, they are moved towards the horizontal frame separator.
 Thus, all beads which are present absolutely near this horizontal separator are considered to be counted.

 The process of counting involves the following steps: